 AquaStool may be used to collect fecal specimens in the field.
-It will stabilize the DNA/RNA and allow the shipping of the fecal samples to the laboratory at ambient temperature, therefore, streamline fecal sample collection, transport and DNA/RNA extraction with a single reagent.
+It will stabilize the DNA/RNA and allow the shipping of the fecal samples to the laboratory at ambient temperature, therefore, streamline fecal sample collection, transport and DNA/RNA extraction.

 We offer AquaStool for fecal DNA extraction and AquaGenomic for tail DNA extraction.
 Here is a comparison of the two methods.